cimm/finshop/README.md

 $ PROWL_KEY=abc123 ruby finshop.rb keyword
 ```

 The database will be stored in the same directory in a file named `keyword.yml`.
+It will create a database file per search keyword so you can watch different product searches as well.

+I run this in a weekly crontab watching out for toys my kids might be interested in.

 ## Why